sam-xz/macos-ultrabright/README.md

 I wanted free, simple brightness control.
 I did not want to pay for Vivid, and I did not need BetterDisplay's extra options or paid features.
+The original project also appeared unmaintained, so I continued development in this fork.

 ## Install